BrittanyMcGuire1/BrittanyMcGuire1/README.md

 ## 💼 What I Do

 I build deployed full-stack web applications and machine learning models.
-I care about writing clean code, understanding the why behind every technical decision, and building things that actually work at a live public URL — not just on localhost.
+I care about writing clean code, understanding the why behind every technical decision, and building things that actually work at a live public URL and not just on localhost.

 Currently deepening my skills in data structures and algorithms and actively applying for software engineering internships.